 To roughly test Sykes’ skills, NextShark asked him during our interview to give us his best stock tip, with which we would invest $75 we had put aside beforehand in and then follow for two months to see if it rose in value.

 He recommended we invest the experiment fund in a promising tech company known for their wireless, radio frequency-based charging technology.
-Most importantly, the company was speculated to be partnering with Apple to put that wireless technology into their future products.
+Most importantly, the company was speculated in a recent quantum ai elon musk interview to be partnering with Apple to put that wireless technology into their future products.

 On February 16, following his pick, we purchased 13 shares of the company at $5.57 a share, totaling $72.41.
 As of April 6, the shares are worth $10.13 apiece and $131.69 in total, which calculates to about an 80 percent return.
 The results impressed us, especially considering the experiment’s proceeds netted everyone in the NextShark office a free lunch.